Asphocarp/Unitodo/RAW.md

 ---

+- [x] 0 X fancy: merge rust-module into node.js via napi-rs - X only to -5ms json parsing, tranmission is not bottleneck!
+- [x] 1 X store entire line in the json, to future-proof when writing back to the file? no need, we only change the todo content
 - [x] X 1 make it `2@AoVtC:` instead of `2@AoVtC`
 - [x] 0 check if the todo item is changed between aggregation and editing, if so, abort. (lock the file during editing)
     - [x] 0 wait, wtf, when you add id you are assuming the todo item did not change place between aggregation and editing, FUCK. (maybe add checkLayer in rust to check exact existence of the todo item in the file, and if not, abort.
 And, rust needs to lock the file during checking and applying editing)